Environmental Earth Sciences BSc (Honours) 2025 entry

 In first year, you will be introduced to the main concepts of Earth system science, including the interactions of the oceans, atmosphere, and climate system, the co-evolution of Earth and its biosphere, and the processes shaping Earth’s changing environment.

-Alongside environmental Earth sciences, in the first year of your studies you will be required to study an additional two subjects.
+Alongside Environmental Earth Sciences, in the first year of your studies you will be required to study an additional two subjects.
 In the second year, you will usually carry on at least one of these subjects.
-Find out more about how academic years are organised
+Find out more about how academic years are organised.

 At Honours level, there is a shift from broader-themed to more specialised modules that introduce students to a wide variety of exciting new research trends and findings, as well as providing skills training in field techniques, GIS, and coding for data analysis and modelling.
 Modules involve the opportunity to get first-hand experience of new research discoveries and advances.

-The School is home to state-of-the-art analytical facilities supported by full-time technicians.
-These allow for the detailed characterisation of natural materials, culturing of micro- and macro-organisms in extreme environments, and geological, geophysical, and environmental field deployment.
+The School is home to state-of-the-art analytical facilities, many of which are supported by full-time technicians.
+These allow for the detailed characterisation of natural materials, culturing of microorganisms in extreme environments, and geological, geophysical, and environmental field deployment.
 These facilities will enable you to address topics from fundamental environmental monitoring to reconstructing the drivers of environmental change.
 Find out more about research facilities.

 Fieldwork